shaunmichaelgreene/nature-finder/README.md

 ## Usage

-We use HTML, CSS, JavaScript and a few API's to create an application to find nearby parks or trails.
+We use HTML, CSS, Foundation, JavaScript and a few API's to create an application to find nearby parks or trails.
 After a zipcode is entered into the search bar and the search button is clicked, we pull data from 2 different API's that will display the 5 closest parks or trails with info on each one found as shown below.

 ![This is an image](./assets/images/completed-search-example.JPG)